+In this case (parameter regime), the infection remains chronically and the cell damage reaches a stable level.
 In the next section let us regard the adaptation of the parameters more closely.

 3. Learning the Parameters

 Generally, the biochemical pathways are very complex.
 It is not clear, which influences are important and which are not important.
 For the analytical description by equations this means that the number of terms ("model selection") and the values of its parameters ("model adaptation") are not given a priori, but have to be estimated ("learned") by the real observed data.
 How can this be done?